 Your Quick Guide to AC Condenser Replacement Costs

+A modern AC condenser unit installed outside a suburban home showcases a key component of a home’s cooling system.
 When that big box outside your house finally quits, understanding the costs involved is the first step toward feeling in control of the situation.
-Think of the condenser as the heart of your entire cooling system—it's the unit that does the heavy lifting of pumping heat out of your home.
-Its replacement cost isn't just one number; it's a combination of two key things: the unit and the hands-on work to install it.
+Think of the condenser as the heart of your entire cooling system.
+It’s the unit that does the heavy lifting of pumping heat out of your home.
+Its replacement cost isn’t just one number; it’s a combination of two key things: the unit and the hands-on work to install it.

 Breaking Down the Numbers

-- Properly handling and disposing of old refrigerant based on strict EPA rules.
+- Properly disposing of refrigerant per EPA rules

-- Making sure the new unit is perfectly level and sitting on a secure pad.
+- Ensuring the new unit is level on a secure pad

 Estimated AC Condenser Replacement Cost by Unit Size